Why work at the Ranch

 STAY ACTIVE OUTDOORS

 Grow in confidence and experience.
 Our clientele expects confident personal presentation and a neat and clean appearance.
 Be ready to commit to making the Ranch successful in providing a rewarding experience for yourself and others.

 Design your internship with a professor or the head of your department of study.
-Camp work experience lends itself especially well to programs in education, psychology, sociology, parks and recreation, hotel and resort management, culinary, and sustainability.
+Camp work experience lends itself especially well to programs in general and equine education, psychology, sociology, parks and recreation, hotel and resort management, culinary, and sustainability.
 We are happy to talk about your internship intention and we offer to satisfy requirements for supervision, assessments, and reports.

 WAGES, DETAILS, AND OTHER PERKS

 We work 6 days and 4-5 evenings each week.
-Our work includes teambuilding, planning and personal and community development.
-Starting salary for most new staff members is $240 per week plus room and board.
-New wranglers earn $245 per week.
-The starting salary for the Head Chef/Kitchen Manager may be negotiable.
+Our work includes team building, planning, and personal and community development.
+Starting salary for most new staff members is $320 per week before taxes, plus room and board.
+New wranglers earn $325 per week, plus room and board.
+The starting salary for the Head Cook/Kitchen Manager may be negotiable.

-Benefits include rent-free living in bunkhouse-style dormitory cabins and good hearty home-made meals served all-you-can eat buffet style!
+Benefits include rent-free living in bunkhouse-style dormitory cabins and good hearty home-made meals served all-you-can-eat buffet style!
 Snacks are always available.
-In addition to salary and room and board, staff members receive laundry service, leadership training, on-the-job worker's compensation insurance, and influential future personnel references.
+In addition to salary and room and board, staff members receive laundry service, leadership training, on-the-job worker's compensation insurance, valuable professional work experience, influential future personnel references, membership in an exciting community of peers, and the experience of a lifetime!

 Organized fun outings for staff occur throughout the summer.
 Wifi is at least intermittent.
-Working with us is an opportunity to make life-long friends and to create, contribute, and serve in a cooperative, active, supportive, outdoor mountain community with children and other peers with similar interests.
+Working with us is an opportunity to make life-long friends and to create, contribute, and serve in a cooperative, active, supportive, outdoor mountain community with children and peers with similar interests.

 GETTING HERE AND GETTING AROUND

-Out-of-State staff members receive travel stipends.
 On arrival and departure days, we provide transportation to and from the Denver Airport, bus and train stations.
 Public transportation systems in Boulder and Denver are good.
-Some staff members bring their own vehicles, and are often generous with ride share.
+Some staff members bring their own vehicles, and are often generous with rideshare.